 Be sure to ask your reference as early as possible, so she or he has time to write the letter.
 Offer to send them your resume or to update them on your life if they would like some more information, and make sure they understand the deadline by which their reference needs to be received.

 It’s also a good idea to provide them with a copy of the job postings you are applying for so that they can address how your character and personality make you a good candidate for these positions.
-Afterwards, send them a thank you note to show your appreciation.
-Here are more tips on how to ask for a reference.
+Afterward, send them a thank you note to show your appreciation.